 Patients with clubbing may also have hypertrophic osteoarthropathy, a condition that characteristically presents with the subperiosteal formation of new cancellous bone at the distal ends of long bones, in particular, the radius and ulna and the tibia and fibula.
 Hypertrophic osteoarthropathy is almost always associated with clubbing, particularly in patients with bronchogenic carcinoma, other intrathoracic malignancies, and cystic fibrosis.

-Multiple hypotheses have been proposed over the years in the attempt to describe the pathophysiology of clubbing.
+Multiple hypotheses have been proposed over the years to describe the pathophysiology of clubbing.
+The initial hypothesis suggests that clubbing is a result of peripheral deposition of clumped platelets and mega-karyocytes which are otherwise sequestered by pulmonary vasculature.
 The main pathologic finding in clubbing is increased capillary density.
 The increased release of platelet-derived growth factor (PDGF) and vascular endothelial growth factor (VEGF) from peripheral megakaryocytes leads to increased vascularity, permeability, and ultimately connective tissue changes.
 The release of both PDGF and VEGF is thought to be enhanced by hypoxia.

 Numerous other signaling proteins are thought to be associated with digital clubbing including prostaglandins, bradykinin, ferritin, adenosine nucleotides, interleukin-6, von Willebrand factor, serum transforming growth factor-beta1 (TGF-beta1), tumor necrosis factor-a, growth hormone, epidermal growth factor.

 Shunting of blood past the capillary bed of either the lung or the liver, which suggests that a lack of metabolism of angiogenic factors that bypass a critical organ may be involved.